The Basics: Overview

 Yes.
 Many shopping malls, pharmacies, and grocery stores have blood pressure machines you can use in the store.
 You can also buy a home blood pressure monitor at a drug store.
 If the test shows that your blood pressure is high, talk to your doctor.

 How can high blood pressure affect pregnancy?

-Sometimes, women get high blood pressure for the first time during pregnancy.
+Sometimes women get high blood pressure for the first time during pregnancy.
 This is called gestational hypertension.
-Usually, this type of high blood pressure goes away after the baby is born — but you may have a higher risk of getting high blood pressure in the future.
+This type of high blood pressure usually goes away after the baby is born — but you may have a higher risk of getting high blood pressure in the future.

-If you have high blood pressure while you are pregnant, be sure to visit your doctor regularly.
+If you have high blood pressure while you’re pregnant, be sure to visit your doctor regularly.
+To learn more: